NDA AAA IP VR PROJECT RUBEN RUNHARDT

 To ensure the weapon felt powerful for everyone, we employed tricks like artificially scaling the draw distance of the player and including simple aim assist.
 This allowed players to feel like they were making a full, satisfying draw motion without actually having to, ensuring shorter players could operate the weapon just as effectively as taller players.

-The bow also served as driver for the “Rope Arrow”, a tool intended to bridge three gameplay pillars: puzzles, combat and traversal.
+The bow also served as driver for the rope mechanics, a tool intended to bridge three gameplay pillars: puzzles, combat and traversal.
 Players could remotely operate machinery by shooting an arrow into it, which magically spawned a rope in their hands.
 They could then pull it, connect to other mechanisms or use it to create ziplines.

 My prototype implementation focused heavily on an extendable base system with a clear modular and scalable structure.
 Initial prototypes were extremely flexible, allowing players to create chains of mechanisms and even swing freely from any rope.
 While that level of freedom was pragmatically descoped due to production and level design concerns, building up the core system in this flexible way paid off.